WRITING AS AN EMPATH

 Writing as an Empath

-One of the many joys of being an empath is a strong sense of intuition and, in my case, a rich sense of visualization.
-This comes in handy when writing a scene and trying to evoke every sight, smell and sound that one might sense.
-Another benefit is with this ability to visualize so deeply, scenes play out in my mind like a movie reel.
+One of the many joys of being an empath is having a strong sense of intuition and, in my case, a rich sense of visualization.
+This comes in handy when writing a scene and trying to evoke every sight, smell, and sound that one might sense.
+Another benefit is that my ability to visualize so deeply allows scenes to play out in my mind like a movie reel.

-A negative is that I find it exhausting to write, not just from putting words into paragraphs, but also from the energy used to separate myself from this world and enter another.
-This would not be such a bad thing except for at the end of my writing day I have two young kids who come home in uproar and with riotous noise, even on the good days.
-My senses, which have already been deeply engaged, become overwhelmed and frayed.
+Writing exhausts me, not only because I must arrange words into paragraphs but also because it takes energy to detach myself from this world and enter another.
+This would not be so bad if, at the end of my writing day, my two young kids didn't come home in an uproar and with riotous noise, even on good days.
+My senses, already deeply engaged, become overwhelmed and frayed.

 While I am still learning how to live with being an Empath, I am beginning to find ways to handle my hypersensitive system:

 1. Time Management.
 I have to be very intentional about how I use my time.
-Just because something sounds good or is generally thought to be a good thing does not always work.
+Just because something sounds good or is generally considered good does not always work.

 3. Exercise.
-This could be yoga, walking my kids to school or running.
-Whatever it is, exercise tends to siphon off collected emotions which clears my head and allows more space for me to write.
+This could be yoga, walking my kids to school, or running.
+Whatever it is, exercise tends to siphon off collected emotions, which clears my head and allows me more space to write.

 4. Nature.
 Spending time outside and in nature helps rejuvenate my spirit.
 Even better, I made a makeshift writing desk setup and I write outside when the weather is mild.

-5. Saying No. I try to say ‘no’ more, not because I don’t want to participate, but because being around people is tiring and if I have a busy day around a lot of people, I may not be able to sit up and write the next day.
+5. Saying No. I try to say ‘no’ more, not because I don’t want to participate, but because being around people is tiring.
+If I have a busy day around a lot of people, I may not be able to sit up and write the next day.

 6. Use What I Absorb.
-I have yet to do this, but I want to experiment with using my intuitive ability toward writing.
-This sounds exhausting, but I am hoping to harness and use it toward something more beneficial than added emotional strain.
+I have yet to do this, but I want to experiment with using my intuitive ability to write.
+Although this sounds exhausting, I hope to harness it and use it for something more beneficial than adding emotional strain.

 Cover Image: Eugène Delacroix.
 Crouching Woman, 1827.
 The Art Institute of Chicago